Ghost is an open-source content management system for publishers and bloggers that makes writing and publishing online content easy.

 Method 2: browser inspector tool

-With this method, you will need a link to the online web page, such as a link to a blog post you published with Ghost; below is an example.
+With this method, you will need a link to the web page, such as a blog post you published on Ghost; below is an example.

 Open a tab in your browser, paste the link to the blog post, and then open your browser's page inspector tool.